fedbiomed/fedbiomed/tests/README.md

 }
 ```

-You can use OS environement variables in this script (e.g. $HOME in the pgiven example)
+You can use OS environement variables in this script (e.g. $HOME in the given example)

-We provide some example dataset in **tests/datasets**, you may need to adjust it to your
-own installation directories.
+We provide some example datasets in **tests/datasets**, you may need to adjust them to comply with your own installation directories.

-### Example of use
+### Examples of use

 #### MNIST tutorial